• Search Icon

 Inspired by contemporary experimental filmmaking, Kelly refuses narrative.
 Such an aesthetic reflects earlier durational film-works such as Andy Warhol’s iconic films Sleep and Empire (1964).
 However, going beyond highlighting the surface nature of the film image, Kelly uses the durational film to communicate a female experience that lies outside of conventional narrative language and makes visible what was invisible in the art world at the time.
 She encourages a re-thinking of conventional concepts of what constitute ‘creativity’ and ‘productivity’.

-Antepartum is part of Royal Pavilion Museum’s (RPM) new collection of artists’ moving image from the 1970s acquired through the Art Fund’s New Collecting Award and CAS.
-Antepartum will also serve to comment on and interrogate the museum’s existing painting collection and its historical representations of women more generally.
-The Valeria Napoleone XX Contemporary Art Society award proves a milestone in RPM’s efforts to diversify its collection and increase its representation of women.
+Antepartum is part of Brighton & Hove Museum’s new collection of artists’ moving image from the 1970s acquired through Art Fund’s New Collecting Award and the CAS.
+Antepartum also serves to comment on and interrogate the museum’s existing painting collection and its historical representations of women more generally.

 This image may be shared and re-used under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives licence (CC BY-NC-ND).
 Any further use will need to be cleared directly with the rights holder.